Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 #### Troubleshooting

-The have a better understanding of what happend we can look at the logs of the pod.
+To have a better understanding of what happened we can look at the logs of the pod.

 ```shell
 kubectl logs pod/backend